This citrusy yet smokey pineapple mezcal old fashioned is a perfectly balanced cocktail for the transition between summer and fall.

 Instead of using sugar and water, we opted for simple syrup to make this mezcal cocktail recipe easy.
 We then added lime juice and orange bitters in place of Angostura bitters.
 The citrusy flavors complement the smoky mezcal and balance the sweetness for a nice, smooth sip.

 - Choose the right glass – This is extremely important.
 Much like plating a dinner, cocktail presentation is an art and can change how the cocktail feels and tastes.
-We recommend a small, modern whiskey glass for this mezcal cocktail.
+We recommend a small, modern whiskey or rocks glass for this mezcal cocktail.
 Since it’s a sipper, choose a glass that properly fits the drink – not overflowing, but not a sad pour.
-And a funky twist like the glasses we chose hint at the modern take on the cocktail inside.
+And a modern glass hints at the fresh take on the cocktail inside.

-- Add a small amount of ice to the glass – We love using a single ice sphere for this cocktail.
-The sphere provides just the right amount of ice to chill the drink, but has less surface area than multiple “standard” cubes.
+- Add a small amount of ice to the glass – We love using a single, giant ice cube or sphere for this cocktail.
+This provides just the right amount of ice to chill the drink, but less surface area than multiple “standard” cubes.
 This means that your drink will stay cold without getting watered down too quickly.

-- Add the mezcal, juice of half a lime, pineapple juice, and a dash of simple syrup and orange bitters.
+- Add the remaining ingredients – mezcal, pineapple juice, lime juice, and a dash of orange bitters and simple syrup.

 If you are wondering how much is a dash of liquid, you’re not alone.
 As a dash is mostly used when measuring liquids for cocktails, not everyone has come across the term, let alone had to actually measure it.

-Try our Pineapple Mezcal Old Fashioned and share your preferred sipping spot with us on Instagram (make sure to tag @candidcooksblog)!
-And don’t forget to rate the recipe below!
+Try our pineapple mezcal old fashioned recipe and share your preferred sipping spot with us on Instagram (make sure to tag @candidcooksblog)!
+And don’t forget to rate, comment, and share the recipe below!

 Love this recipe?
 You may enjoy these other cocktail recipes, too: